-We can also use the analogy of the sky, we can clouds, snow, sunshine, duststorms, strong winds in it but they are different from the sky.
+We can also use the analogy of the sky, we can see clouds, snow, sunshine, duststorms, strong winds in it but they are different from the sky.
 So we are the sky and all the thoughts and emotions that we have are like the clouds, the sunshine, winds and the dust.

 The problem with us is that as soon as a thought enters our mind we immediately start identifying with it, believing in it, become its advocate and start acting on it, not realising that it may be just a random thought, an induced thought or an adopted thought.

-The mind is designed in such as way that it thinks of the worst possible scenarios first and it has its own purpose as it wants to protect us from all the dangers.
+The mind is designed in such a way that it thinks of the worst possible scenarios first and it has its own purpose as it wants to protect us from all the dangers.
 To give an example if I can’t locate my phone the first thought that may come to the mind is – has somebody stolen it but then I say to myself no, no, that’s not true I haven’t met anybody.

-The second thought can be – have I left it in my office, but then I rationalize and say to my self no, no, after leaving my office, I made a phone call from my car so it can’t be in my office, and I cancel this second thought.
+The second thought can be – have I left it in my office, but then I rationalize and say to myself no, no, after leaving my office, I made a phone call from my car so it can’t be in my office, and I cancel this second thought.